 The Harvard Judaica Collection documents the life and culture of the Jewish people throughout history — in all places, all languages, and all formats — with particular comprehensive coverage of life and culture in the State of Israel.

-This collection is a unique research resource for Harvard and the global scholarly community, with materials from around the world in over 50 languages.
+This collection is a unique research resource for Harvard and the global scholarly community, with materials from over 150 countries in over 100 languages.

 The Judaica Collection includes books, pamphlets, periodicals, newspapers, maps, posters, broadsides, photographs, microforms, sound and video recordings, electronic databases, and other formats.
 Special emphasis is placed on materials in Hebrew, particularly from the State of Israel, which makes up the largest component of the collection.
 Some highlights include: